WallarooLabs/blog.wallaroolabs.com/content/post/twitter-hashtags-real-time.md

 </script>
 ```

-### Run The Application
+### Running the Application

-Now that we have built all the components, from grabbing the data all the way to representing it on a dashboard, the only remaining step it to run everything:
+Now that we have built all the components, from grabbing the data all the way to representing it on a dashboard, the only remaining step is to run everything:

 1. Run the Dashboard application
     ```bash